Swaroop-V/Drum-Kit/README.md

-The images and sounds folder havven't been uploaded, so sounds cannot be played.
+The images and sounds folder haven't been uploaded, so sounds cannot be played and images cannot be seen.